rohanposthumus/code-samples/README.md

     lcia.duration_sum,
     lcia.interaction_cnt
 ```
-## Use a dataframe to send emails using HTML templates
+## Use a dataframe to send emails (HTML templates) and switch between email accounts based on decision:
 ```
+# Code omitted for brevity
 import pandas as pd
-import os
-from datetime import datetime
 import win32com.client as win32
 from jinja2 import Template
 import letters.py_2023.template_bf as template1